While There Is Still Time

 So the question Palm Sunday leaves with us is simple:

 Wise men and women seek and follow Him.
-Because the greatest decision any of us will ever make is whether we will welcome the King before the King returns.
-Won’t you surrender to the King today and allow Him to change your life forever?
-Jesus is coming, and He is still approachable and accessible to us today by faith.
+Because the greatest decision any of us will ever make is whether we will welcome Christ Jesus as our Lord and Savior before He returns.
+Won’t you surrender to Him today and allow Him to change your life forever?

 What a Wonderful Savior!